Do I have to pay back financial aid?

 Can I fill out a FAFSA before I register at ACC?

 How do I apply for a student loan?

 When you complete the FAFSA, your eligibility for federal loans will be determined.
 You do not need to complete a separate application (except for the PLUS loan).
 When you review your financial aid offer posted in Online Services, you can accept or reject the student loan(s) offered.
-If you accept the loans, you must complete the entrance counseling and master promissory note before you can receive funds.
+If you accept the loans, you must complete the you must complete the online entrance counseling and promissory note as well as sign up to attend an in-person Loan Information Workshop before you can receive funds.

 What is a Student Aid Report?

 You will receive a Student Aid Report (SAR) after your FAFSA is processed.
 An SAR contains your Expected Family Contribution (EFC), which is based on your family's financial circumstances and is used to determine your eligibility for federal aid for the upcoming academic year.
 ACC uses this number to decide how much financial aid you are eligible to receive.